Congress Allocates $425 Million For Election Security In New Legislation

 There's no evidence any votes were changed three years ago, but Russian attackers were able to hack into government networks in at least two states, found former Justice Department special counsel Robert Mueller.

-Congress also allocated $380 million towards election security improvements as well in the spring of 2018.
+Congress also allocated $380 million toward election security improvements in the spring of 2018.
 The money, in both instances, is given via grants to the states, which become responsible for deciding how it is spent.

 While election security advocates are sure to laud the government for providing more support for states, they are also already worried about how late the money is coming.